ShaunCurtis/Blazr.Demo.DataPipeline/documents/Data.md

 1. They are value based immutable `records`.
 2. They have a new unique ID field labelled with the `[Key]` attribute for database compatibility.
+3. All data records implement `IRecord` which provides a simple coding mechanism to identify the Id field in generics.
-3. `TemperatureF` has gone.
+4. `TemperatureF` has gone.
 It's an internal calculated parameter.
 We'll add it back in the business logic.
-4. `Dbo` records map to database table objects.
+5. `Dbo` records map to database table objects.
-5. `Dvo` records map to database view objects.
+6. `Dvo` records map to database view objects.
-6. `GuidExtensions.Null` defines a specific Guid that represents null.
+7. `GuidExtensions.Null` defines a specific Guid that represents null.
 This can be used to test if the record is actually a null record.

+The data classes:

 ```csharp
 public record DboWeatherSummary